 The Company is subject to Section 203 of the Delaware General Corporation Law ("Section 203"), an anti-takeover law.
-In general, Section 203 prohibits a publicly held Delaware corporation from engaging in a business combination with an interested stockholder for a period of three years following the date such person became an interested stockholder, unless the business combination or the transaction in which such person became an interested stockholder, unless the business combination" includes a merger, asset or stock sale, or other transaction resulting in a financial benefit to the interested stockholder.
-Generally, a "interested stockholder" is a person that, together with affiliates and associates, owns, or within three years prior to the determination of interested stockholder status did own, 15% or more of a corporation's voting stock.
+In general, Section 203 prohibits a publicly held Delaware corporation from engaging in a business combination with an interested stockholder for a period of three years following the date such person became an interested stockholder, unless the business combination or the transaction in which such person became an interested stockholder is approved in a prescribed manner.
+Generally, a "business combination" includes a merger, asset or stock sale, or other transaction resulting in a financial benefit to the interested stockholder.
+Generally, an "interested stockholder" is a person that, together with affiliates and associates, owns, or within three years prior to the determination of interested stockholder status did own, 15% or more of a corporation's voting stock.
 The existence of this provision may have an anti-takeover effect with respect to transactions not approved in advance by the Board, including discouraging attempts that might result in a premium over the market price for the shares of common stock.

-Listing on the Nasdaq Global Market
+Listing on the Nasdaq Capital Market

-Our common stock is listed on the Nasdaq Global Market under the symbol "NERV".
+Our common stock is listed on the Nasdaq Capital Market under the symbol "NERV".